ivalb/nanoTeX/README.md

 Installation (Linux)
 -------------------------------------

-<h5>Basic installation</h5>

-In the case of the basic installation, a list of packages will be installed which are considered essential for most users, omitting the sources but including the documentation.
-For the packages installed subsequently, also the documentation is omitted by default.
-This choice can be changed directly in the TLShell options or from the command line with:

-    tlmgr option docfiles 0

-<h5>Full installation</h5>

-In the case of a full installation, everything will be installed, including documentation and package sources (also for future package installations).
-This installation, with the exception of the installation folder, is identical to the default one provided by TeX Live.

-<h5>Procedure</h5>

 (1) Download the repository from GitHub.
 Unzip the folder and open a Terminal window.

 (2) Move inside the downloaded folder (You can rename the folder if you prefer):